List of Intel chipsets: Core 2 chipsets

-[2] Officially 975X supports a maximum of 1066 MT/s FSB.
+Officially 975X supports a maximum of 1066 MT/s FSB.
 Unofficially, third-party motherboards (Asus, Gigabyte) support certain 1333FSB 45 nm Core2 processors, usually with later BIOS updates.

+As for Celeron and Celeron D support, some boards and revisions support it, some not. (see upper example, MSI Powerup Edition has reintroduced back Celeron support, probably due to later released Core2-based Celerons, which were often more powerful than higher clocked Netburst Pentiums 4.

 [3] The 975X chipset technical specification shows only DDR2-533/667 memory support.
 Actual implementations of 975X do support DDR2 800.

 [4] VT-d is inherently supported on these chipsets, but may not be enabled by individual OEMs.
 Always read the motherboard manual and check for BIOS updates.
 X38/X48 VT-d support is limited to certain Intel, Supermicro, DFI (LanParty) and Tyan boards.
 VT-d is broken or non existent on some boards until the BIOS is updated.
 Note that VT-d is a chipset Memory Controller Hub technology, not a processor feature, but this is complicated by later processor generations (Core i3/i5/i7) moving the MCH from the motherboard to the processor package, making only certain I series CPUs support VT-d.